AT&T 5G: Everything you need to know

 All of AT&T's current unlimited plans include 5G access.
 If you want to go for a data plan such as the basic 4GB plan, you won't get any access to 5G at all.
 Like most of the best 5G plans, AT&T treats its low-band nationwide 5G data the same as LTE, regarding hotspot and premium data.

 Currently available AT&T plans with 5G access include AT&T Unlimited Premium, AT&T Unlimited Extra, AT&T Unlimited Starter, and AT&T Value Plus.
-All three AT&T prepaid plans come with 5G access too.
-Keep in mind that only Unlimited Premium and Extra include priority data, so the other may experience slower speeds when the network is congested.
+Coming to the prepaid offerings, all plans except the online-exclusive unlimited plan come with 5G access as well.
+Do note that only Unlimited Premium and Unlimited Extra come with priority data, and only the former doesn't reduce speeds when the network is busy.

 Cricket Wireless plans